By Doctor Rosemarie Jabbour (Chiropractor)

 When your muscles, joints and ligaments are working as nature intended, your vital organs and the nervous system are able to function normally

-However, simply sitting up straight will not give you good posture, especially if you have underlying structural issues.
-Read on as we discuss sway back posture in this posture blog post.
+However, simply sitting up straight will not give you good posture, especially if you have underlying structural issues, such as sway back posture.

 5 Bad Postures to Watch For